 At Rectangle Health, we have been developing innovative payment technology for the healthcare industry for nearly 30 years.
 Our Practice Management Bridge® is a comprehensive work and cash flow solution that interfaces with your existing EHR system.
 Practice Management Bridge enables seamless payment options and tracking.
 Practice Management Bridge also offers patient financing solutions like Care Now, Pay Later (CNPL®) to make care more affordable for patients at no risk to your practice.

 Rectangle Health technology solutions enable practices to focus on care even through operational disruptions.
-To learn more about how Practice Management Bridge and our other healthcare technology solutions can enhance your healthcare practice, contact Rectangle Health today.
+To learn more about how Practice Management Bridge and our other healthcare technology solutions can enhance your healthcare practice, schedule a demo today.